TheKoala/memoteca/README.md

 # Memoteca

-Project developed in the Angular 14 course: apply the concepts and develop your first CRUD, from the Alura platform.
+Project developed in the Angular 14 course: apply the concepts and develop your first CRUD, from the Alura school.
 Projeto desenvolvido no curso de Angular 14: aplique os conceitos e desenvolva seu primeiro CRUD da Alura

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.0.5.